Crime Story (1993 film): Box office

+Crime Story was the ninth highest grossing films in Hong Kong box office in 1993.

 Reception

 The film holds a 94% approval rating on Rotten Tomatoes based on 15 reviews; the average rating is 6.6/10.
 Kevin Thomas of the Los Angeles Times called the film "as fast and furious as action pictures get" while praising Chan's dramatic performance.
 Derek Elley of Variety said that it is stylish and fresh, but Chan "still needs more time with his drama coach".
 Bill Gibron of Popmatters called it "one of [Chan's] most serious and solidly suspenseful" films.
 Gibron says the film makes up for its lack of signature acrobatics with "one amazing setpiece after another" during the climax.

 Stephen Hunter of The Baltimore Sun included it in 10th place at his year-end list of the best films.
 At the 1993 Golden Horse Awards, the film won Best Actor (Jackie Chan).
 At the 13th Hong Kong Film Awards, it won Best Film Editing (Peter Cheung) and was nominated for Best Action Choreography (Jackie Chan), Best Actor (Jackie Chan), Best Director (Kirk Wong), Best Picture, and Best Supporting Actor (Kent Cheng).